ballerina-attic/securing-restful-services-with-ldap/README.md

 ### Deploying on Docker

-You can run the service that we developed above as a docker container.
-As Ballerina platform offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+You can run the service that we developed above as a Docker container.
+As Ballerina platform offers native support for running Ballerina programs on containers, you just need to put the corresponding Docker annotations on your service code.

-- In our OrderMgtService, we need to import  `` import ballerinax/docker; `` and use the annotation `` @docker:Config `` as shown below to enable docker image generation during the build time.
+- In our OrderMgtService, we need to import `import ballerinax/docker;` and use the annotation `@docker:Config` as shown below to enable Docker image generation during the build time.

-- Then execute `docker ps` command in the terminal and take corresponding Docker process id for the LDAP server.
+- Execute the `docker ps` command in the terminal and take the corresponding Docker process id for the LDAP server.
-Then execute execute `docker ps <PROCESS_ID>` and take IP address of the LDAP server container.
+- Execute execute `docker inspect <PROCESS_ID>` and take IP address of the LDAP server container.

 ```
    $ docker ps